Cherry Grove, New York: Fauna and flora

 The ecosystem of Cherry Grove is primarily pine barrens; however, there are several microclines and ecological niches.
+Raccoons, foxes, squirrels, and many species of birds can be seen throughout the summer.

 Deer are common and quite tame on Fire Island.
-As noted, some residents consider deer to be a nuisance, while others enjoy seeing wildlife close to their summer homes.
+Some residents consider deer to be a nuisance, while others enjoy seeing wildlife close to their summer homes.

-Racoons, foxes, and many species of birds can be seen throughout the summer.

 Cherry Grove is named for the many wild cherry trees that bloom each June in the area.

 Transportation

 Cherry Grove is only accessible by water with most residents and visitors using a passenger ferry or private water taxi.
 A small marina is also available.
 There are no private vehicles in this part of Fire Island, although police and service vehicles are seen on the beach from time to time.
 The Grove has no paved roads and the cottages and beach are only accessible using a series of wooden boardwalks.